Where would I have been in life without all this? I lost so much time.

 It’s Not Your Fault

-Given the right circumstances, anybody can get sucked in.
+Given the right circumstances, anybody can get sucked in (or inserted at birth and believe it for a while).
 You were doing what you believed was right at the time.
 That’s not weakness.
 That’s being human.

 And when you finally realized it wasn’t right?
 You had a moral obligation to face it.
 But not before.
 You can’t be held responsible for a truth you hadn’t yet grasped.